skycoin/cx/docs/[WIP]cx-roadmap.md

 3. Implement new CXStruct definition.
 4. Add unit tests to all functions and more acceptance tests to achieve 100% coverage.

+## Struct Definition
+Implement new CXStruct definition.

+Change CX type signatures
+To eliminate CxArguments, we need int id codes for types (enum)
+- type (with a sizeof function for type)
+- offset for each variable

+Simple types are like int, float, int64, etc.

 ## Struct-def Library
 For interfacing CX to Golang.
 Golang can call functions in CX program that are exposed and CX program can also call the golang game API.
 Example, in a game created with Golang, there will be a feature/support/API to program an object with CX.